EVERSE-ResearchSoftware/RSQKit/pages/tasks/documenting_code.md

   For example, it can include: source code documentation, requirements specifications, software architecture, installation and usage, command line interface (CLI), API specification, deployment guide, tutorials and how-to guides, troubleshooting guides and FAQs.
 * It should be automatically generated where possible, and use standard documentation formats such as (R)Markdown, reStructuredText, HTML, PDF, or wikis.
 * Each piece of code documentation serves a distinct purpose and is aimed at different technical audience:
-  * *Administrators* – who are responsible for installing, configuring, managing, and maintaining software systems.
   * *Developers* – who create, modify, debug, and maintain software applications.
+  * *Administrators* – who are responsible for installing, configuring, deploying and administering software systems.
   * *Testers* – who test the code according to its specification.
+  * *End users* - who use the software for personal or work-related tasks.
+They are typically not the target audience of code documentation (but rather [software project documentation][documenting_software_project]).
+  However, they will need installation gudies and usage examples documentation which can be considered techical/code documentation.
 * Code documentation can vary depending on the aspect of the code it addresses:
   * *Product documentation* provides comprehensive information about the software’s features, functionality, usage, and maintenance.
 Examples include requirements documents, high-level descriptions (e.g., README files), source code documentation, user guides, and API references.
 It targets multiple audiences, ensuring they can understand, operate, and troubleshoot the software.
   * *Process documentation* is primarily intended for the development team and may include plans, progress reports, working papers, and notes that capture development ideas and decisions.

-It should be noted that *end users* - individuals who use the software for personal or work-related tasks - are not the target audience of code documentation (but rather [software project documentation][documenting_software_project]).

-It should also be noted that code and software project documentation are sometimes mixed together - for example installation and usage documentation may be targeted at end-users and developers/administrators alike.
+It should also be noted that code and software project documentation are sometimes mixed together - for example installation and usage documentation may be targeted at end users and developers/administrators alike.

 ### Solutions